HelloJohnito/TrailerFlix/README.md

 ### Connecting to Youtube

-TrailerFlix utilizes HTML5's new iframe tag to embed the youtube clip.
+TrailerFlix integrates with the YouTube iFrame API to fetch and render youtube clips.
 The youtube id is pulled from the data base and set to the url.

 ```javascript
 render(){